NON-PUBLISHING ROYALTY PAYMENTS – FAQs

 Q: Why choose digital music distribution?

-A: Digital music continues to sell better than traditional formats, accounting for over half of all music sales.
+A: Digital music continues to sell better than traditional formats, accounting for over half of all music sales, although sadly artists only still receive as little as 12% from many platforms (as of 2021).
 The benefits of digital distribution over physical are less up-front costs like shipping and manufacture.

 Q: What about metadata for digital music distribution?